CitadelCS/csci-202/README.md

 Within the folder `assignments` there is a subfolder for each assignment with a `README.md` with the assignment instructions.
 Students are to read the document and complete the assignment by submitting their code within their private repository for the submitter and the instructor to see.

+## IDE (IntelliJ)

+I will be using the IDE IntelliJ for all coding examples.
+You can use any IDE that you choose (Eclipse, Netbeans, etc.) however, I will only be able provide assistance for IntelliJ.

+IntelliJ is quite expensive however students/instructors can receive a free license by filling out an application with their school email address.
+Simply go to [https://www.jetbrains.com/student/](https://www.jetbrains.com/student/) and fill out an application in order to receive your free license.

 Happy coding!